jhuang71/Don-t-Kick-Me-/README.md

 ******************************************************************************************************************************

-                   To play the game, you can download all of the files and execute "game.py" to start!
+                                             To play the game,

+                                       Download all of the files

+                             Execute "game.py" on a Python Programming Environment

+                                                 AND ENJOY! :)